techx/beginner-workshop-2020/README.md

     * Intro to APIs

 **Prerequisites**:
-* You should have fundamental coding knowledge, on the level of AP Computer Science or a college introduction CS course.
+* You should have some fundamental coding knowledge, on the level of AP Computer Science or a college introduction CS course is more than enough.
 * You should have some familiarity with Python.
 Python fundamentals will not be taught
 * Finish all the steps of **Pre-Workshop Setup** (below) before the event